 She starts the engine and we drive off.
 I feel myself hidden then in the armour of noise and sound.
 Frankie doesn’t look at me as she drives.
 She nods along to the music and then, as we approach my house, turns it down.

 The second time Frankie dropped me off my mum was home, back from an early shift at the hospital.
 She’d come running out of the house when she heard the noise of the music, and stood with her arms crossed watching me as I got out of the car, as the chorus from Borderline boomed from the tiny car.
-I can still see the look on her face as she realised that the person who’d arrived in her driveway, on the sonic equivalent of a Saturn V rocket, was her son.
+I can still see the look on her face as she realised that the person who’d arrived in her driveway was her son on the sonic equivalent of a Saturn V rocket.

 Only as we stop outside my house does Frankie finally look at me.
 She grabs my chin and pulls my face towards her.

 What the fuck happened to you Mikey? she says.

 My right hand goes up to my cheek and I touch the graze there, where my face slammed into the concrete floor at the school gates.

 Nothing, I say, and get out of the car quickly.
 I rush away then, and she doesn’t follow.